-During Christmastime, many of us are running around shopping for gifts to enjoying holiday festivities with our friends and family.
-Or maybe you’re spending more time in the kitchen, from cooking that savory ham for Christmas dinner to baking your family’s favorite Christmas dessert.
+During Christmas time, many of us are running around shopping for gifts to enjoy holiday festivities with our friends and family.
+Or maybe you're spending more time in the kitchen, from cooking that savory ham for Christmas dinner to baking your family's favorite Christmas dessert.

 Either way, much of the Christmas season is spent putting others’ needs before your own.
 Perhaps that’s why, as we get closer to January 1st, we start talking about the personal goals we’d like to set for the coming year.

 “What are your New Year’s resolutions?” many will ask.

 Whether you plan to eat healthier or adopt a new hobby, resolutions usually involve self-improvement.
 If you have hearing loss and are looking for a way to improve yourself, why not commit to better hearing?